View answers to questions about Gulf sturgeon and encounters boaters have had with jumping sturgeon in the Suwannee River.

 Why do sturgeon jump?

-There are several theories about why sturgeon jump.
-One theory is that jumping helps the fish equalize pressure in their swim bladder.
+Researchers have discovered why sturgeon jump.
+There are two reasons for this activity.
+Jumping helps the fish equalize pressure in their swim bladder.
 When the ambient pressure changes during a high or low front, or when the fish move to a different depth in the river, their bladder will expand or shrink.
-By jumping, they can gulp in what they need to maintain neutral buoyancy.
-Another theory is that the jumping may be a form of sturgeon-to-sturgeon communication.
-Whatever the reason, researchers agree that the jumping activity must be important since considerable energy is expended to launch a large sturgeon six feet into the air.
+By jumping, they can gulp in air needed to maintain neutral buoyancy.
+The other reason they jump is to communicate with other sturgeon.

 When do sturgeon jump?